A Nonparametric Framework for Universal Difference-in-Differences: Introduction

-On the other hand, there has been a fast-growing literature on identifying and estimating the treatment effect in DiD settings under assumptions sufficient to characterize the counterfactual outcome in the post-treatment time period.
-Notably, \citet{CiC2006} considered an alternative identifying assumption whereby the treatment-free potential outcomes are possibly nonlinear, monotone transformations of an unobserved confounder. \citet{BonhommeSauder2011} assumed that the log characteristic functions satisfy the PT condition under an additive outcome model. \citet{CallawayLiOka2018} and \citet{CallawayLi2019} introduced a copula stability assumption, which imposes that the dependence structure of the pre-treatment outcome and the change in the treatment-free potential outcomes over time is the same for both treated and untreated groups.
-Lastly, \citet{Ding2019} adopted a more standard sequential ignorability condition to the canonical DiD settings as an identifying assumption, which effectively rules out the presence of unmeasured confounding given the observed pre-treatment outcome measurement; see Section \ref{sec:review} for the details on these approaches.
+On the other hand, there has been a fast-growing literature on identifying and estimating treatment effects in DiD settings via an alternative formulation of the PT assumption.
+Notably, \citet{CiC2006} considered an alternative identifying assumption whereby the treatment-free potential outcomes are possibly nonlinear, monotone transformations of an unobserved confounder. \citet{Puhani2012} and \citet{Wooldridge2022} considered the nonlinear PT assumption, wherein the PT assumption is satisfied upon imposing a user-specified transformation relating the treatment and outcome variables; see Section \ref{sec:review} and {\SUPP} \ref{sec:supp:review} for a detailed review of these and other existing DiD approaches.

-Despite rich literature developed under the PT assumptions and related identifying assumptions, none of the aforementioned approaches is a panacea for the DiD problems as either (i) they only apply to continuous outcomes and the additive average treatment effect on the treated, or (ii) they fail to be scale-invariant, i.e., the identifying assumption does not depend on how the outcome is transformed, or (iii) they assume the absence of unmeasured confounders, or (iv) they lack semiparametric efficiency theory; see Section \ref{sec:comparison} for details.
-As a result, in order to potentially obtain more efficient and robust policy evaluations, the development of methodologies that are not subject to these limitations remains a research priority across disciplines such as econometrics and other social sciences, as well as statistics, biostatistics, and related population health sciences.
+Despite a rich literature developed under the PT assumptions and other identifying assumptions, none of the aforementioned approaches is a DiD panacea as either (i) they only apply to continuous outcomes and the additive ATT; (ii) they fail to be transformation-invariant, i.e., their identifying assumptions do depend on how the outcome is transformed; (iii) they assume the absence of unmeasured confounders; or (iv) they lack semiparametric efficiency theory; see Section \ref{sec:KeyUDID} for details.
+As a result, in order to potentially obtain more robust and efficient causal inference, developing methods which overcome these limitations remains a research priority across many disciplines.